ibm-cloud-architecture/refarch-data-ai-analytics/docs/data/cassandra/readme.md

 We also recommend to be familiar with [this kubernetes tutorial on how to deploy Cassandra with Stateful Sets](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/).

 #### Performance considerations

 The resource requirements for higher performance c7a node are:

-* a minimum of 32GB RAM (JVM + Linux memory buffers to cache SSTable) + `memory.available` defined in Kubernetes Eviction policy + Resources needed by k8s components that run on every worker node (e.g. proxy)
+* A minimum of 32GB RAM (JVM + Linux memory buffers to cache SSTable) + `memory.available` defined in Kubernetes Eviction policy + Resources needed by k8s components that run on every worker node (e.g. proxy)
-* a minimum of 8 processor cores per Cassandra Node with 2 CPUs per core (16 vCPU in a VM)
+* A minimum of 8 processor cores per Cassandra Node with 2 CPUs per core (16 vCPU in a VM)
 * 4-8 GB JVM heap, recommend trying to keep heaps limited to 4 GB to minimize garbage collection pauses caused by large heaps.
 * Cassandra needs local storage to get best performance.
 Avoid to use distributed storage, and prefer hostPath or localstorage.
 With distributed storage like a Glusterfs cluster you may have 9 replicas (3x Cassandra replica factor which is usually 3)

 Cassandra  nodes tend  to be IO bound  rather than CPU bound:

 * Upper limit of data per node <= 1.5 TB for spinning disk and <= 4 TB for SSD
 * Increase the number of nodes to keep the data per node at or below the recommended capacity
 * Actual data per node determined by data throughput, for high throughput need to limit the data per node.